aerospike/act/README.md

 For each certification test with ACT, you must perform the following steps:

+1. Prepare the drive(s) with actprep -- only the first time you test a drive(s)
-1. Create the config file for your test.
+2. Create the config file for your test.
-2. Run the test, sending the results to a log file.
+2. 3.
+Run the test, sending the results to a log file.
-3. Analyze log file output using the /latency_calc/act_latency.py script.
+4. Analyze log file output using the /latency_calc/act_latency.py script.
-4. Determine pass/fail for the test.
+5. Determine pass/fail for the test.

 The details of these steps are described in detail below.